FriendsOfPHP/Sami/README.rst

 .. code-block:: yaml

     name:   symfony
-    parent: enhanced
+    parent: default

-The above configuration creates a new ``symfony`` theme based on the ``enhanced`` built-in theme.
+The above configuration creates a new ``symfony`` theme based on the ``default`` built-in theme.
 To override a template, just create a file with the same name as the original one.
 For instance, here is how you can extend the default class template to prefix the class name with "Class " in the class page
 title: